mikemaccana/powershell-profile/README.md

 	Install-Module -Name Recycle -Scope CurrentUser

+### T|o import your iterm

+You can import and tweak an `.itermcolors` file using (terminal.sexy)[https://terminal.sexy]

+[ColorTool](https://blogs.msdn.microsoft.com/commandline/2017/08/11/introducing-the-windows-console-colortool/) can be used to apply a `.itermcolors` file to the windows console (which determines coloring for powershell, bash, and cmd).
+[Download ColorTool from Microsoft's GitHub](https://github.com/Microsoft/console/tree/master/tools/ColorTool).

+Run:

+	./colortool -b color-scheme.itermcolors

 ### For OpenSSH

-OpenSSH now comes with Windows. **Settings** -> **Manage Optional Features** -> **OpenSSH client**
+OpenSSH now comes with Windows. **Settings** -> **Manage Optional Features** -> **OpenSSH client**.

 ### For OpenSSL

+Personally I use OpenSSL for viewing private keys, pubkeys, certificates, and other TLS/PKI work.

+Windows SSH uses Windows CryptoAPI rather than OpenSSL, so if you want to add OpenSSL, you'll have to install it.

 Use [this up to date, secure Windows OpenSSL build](https://indy.fulgan.com/SSL/).

-The popular 'Shining Light' version is an unsigned binary downloaded over an insecure connection - I've offered to help and pay to fix this and the author has no intention of remedying this.
+The popular 'Shining Light' WIndows OpenSSL is an unsigned binary downloaded over an insecure connection - I've offered to help fix this and the author has no intention of remedying the situation.

 ## Minimum Powershell concepts to learn before you rant about how much you hate Powershell

 These come with powershell.
-If you don't know them you're the equivalent of someone who doesn't know `grep` ranting about *nix.
+If you don't know them you're the equivalent of someone who doesn't know `grep` ranting about how "Unix is like DOS".
+Might be painful to hear but it's true.

 `select` (also called `select-object`) - select the fields you want on an object